-Access to energy and electricity is a crucial factor in many spheres of life, including sanitation; healthcare; education access; food systems; and the provision of transport, communication, and social services.
-Therefore, developing a robust and actionable energy plan focused on providing energy to the communities that most need it is another essential component of country ownership.
+Access to energy and electricity is a crucial factor in many spheres of life, including sanitation, healthcare, education access, food systems, and the provision of transport, communication, and social services; thus, developing a robust and actionable energy plan focused on providing energy to the communities that most need it is another essential component of country ownership.
 In the coming years, especially when considering projected population growth in Uganda, promoting energy equity through the development of an inclusive and just energy infrastructure will play a large role in determining the trajectory of Uganda's development.
-Although Uganda's 1999 Rural Electrification Strategy-with support from the United Nations (UN) Development Programme/World Bank Energy Sector Management Assistance Programme-includes components to prioritize increasing accessibility, equity, and sustainability, there is a need to continue investigating barriers and solutions to energy access across Uganda (ESMAP, 1999).
+Although Uganda's 1999 Rural Electrification Strategy, with support from the UNDP/World Bank Energy Sector Management Assistance Programme (ESMAP), includes components to prioritize increasing accessibility, equity, and sustainability, there is a need to continue investigating barriers and solutions to energy access across Uganda (ESMAP 1999).
 Special attention must be made to service accessibility and equity implications surrounding resource distribution and the commodification of natural resources.
-Case Study 2 demonstrates the impact of access to energy on individuals' well-being and community connection.